-**It’s wedding season.
-Our family is in wedding mode as we anxiously await our daughter’s wedding, to a great guy, Sean.
+**It’s wedding season, and our family is in wedding mode as we anxiously await our daughter’s wedding, to a great guy, Sean.
 This week I’m pulling from the archives to my dad’s favorite post, an article on treating our spouse with ‘ten cow’ reverence!
 These are the words I would speak to my daughter and her fiancée in approaching marriage – the same words I heard spoken to my dear friend about 28 years ago.

 Entering the church at my dear friend’s wedding some 28 years ago, I was met by an unexpected sight – a live cow stood in a stall, directly behind the front doors – in the center of the entry hall; right next to the guest book.
 It might have been the smell I remember best.